If you’re among the 10% of American adults that didn’t complete high school, you may feel like financial independence is for someone else.

 #1.
 Continuous Mining Machine Operator

-The employment growth for mining machine operators is stagnant (no growth, no contraction).
+The employment growth for mining machine operators is average (5-10%).

 These jobs are much more widespread than shuttle car operators, which is the best-paying job according to the chart above.
 Mining machine operators are needed throughout the Rocky, Ozark and Appalachian mountain states.